njordhov/droidbox/README.md

 Connect using:

-    ssh 192.168.1.1
+    ssh 192.168.56.1

-Use the ip adress from the install in place of 192.168.1.1
+Use the ip adress from the install in place of 192.168.56.1

 ## Final Steps

 Save the image in VirtualBox.
-Create a clone of this image for new instances to avoid repeating the steps each time.
+Consider creating a clone of this image for new instances to avoid repeating the steps each time.

 # App Development